+The conference will be held on Friday, Nov.
+16, 2018.
 Registration begins at 8:30 a.m.
-Central time in Mass Media & Technology Hall.
+Central time in Downing Student Union.
 There will also be an info fair during that time to learn about opportunities available at WKU.
 A variety of breakout sessions will be offered from 9 to 11:35 a.m. followed by the yearbook awards ceremony, which will conclude by 12:30 p.m..
-Following the breakout sessions there will be tours available of the School of Journalism & Broadcasting, radio and television studios, the College Heights Herald and Talisman publication offices and Mass Media & Technology Hall.
-Just let me know if your group would like one so I can make arrangements.
+Following the breakout sessions there will be tours available of the School of Journalism & Broadcasting, radio and television studios, the College Heights Herald and Talisman publication offices and Jody Richards Hall (home to the School of Journalism & Broadcasting).
+Just let Sam Oldenburg know in advance if your group would like a tour so arrangements can be made.
 Lunch will be on your own, however you are welcome to take advantage of our on-campus dining facilities.

 How do you register?

-Registration will be available online once the event date is announced.
+Registration is available online.
 The conference is offered at no charge to attendees thanks to Kentucky's Council on Post-Secondary Education Regional Excellence Trust Fund’s support of the 21st Century Media Program of Distinction at Western Kentucky University.

 Where do you park?

 The Kentucky High School Media Institute has teamed with WKU's chapter of the Society of Professional Journalists to conduct the Mark of Excellence Yearbook contest.
-All 2017 yearbooks are eligible.
-Entries must be received by October 25.
-Please allow time for your entry to work its way through the university mail system, as that can often add a day or two to delivery times.
-See attached rules and guidelines for more information.
+All 2018 yearbooks are eligible.
+Submissions are also open for the James L. Highland Media Adviser of the Year Award.
+Entries for both contests must be submitted by Oct.
+26.